WHAT CAN I EXPECT WHEN I COME TO APOSTLES?

 A Friendly Environment

 Upon entering the double glass doors, you will be welcomed by our church family.
 You’ll be given our weekly order of worship and invited to sit anywhere within our sanctuary.
-Between services, we gather in the HeBrews Cafe for fellowship and coffee and sometimes a sweet treat – please feel free to join us!
+After service, we gather in the HeBrews Cafe for fellowship and coffee and sometimes a sweet treat – please feel free to join us!

 A Place to Connect